sarahryan0413/web_scraping_project/README.md

----
-# Module 11 Challenge
----
+# 🚀 Exploring Mars with Web Scraping & Data Analysis
-For this week's challenge, we are going to Mars!
-I am tackling a full web-scraping and data analysis project.
-I will use Splinter and Beautiful Soup to extract information from HTML elements, including tables and recurring elements, while refining my skills in collecting, organizing, analyzing, and communicating data insights.
+For this week's challenge, we are heading to Mars! 🪐 I tackled a full web-scraping and data analysis project, refining my skills in automated browsing, HTML parsing, and data visualization.
+Using Splinter and Beautiful Soup, I extracted information from HTML elements—including tables and recurring elements—before organizing, analyzing, and visually communicating my insights.

-## Part 1: Scrape Titles and Preview Text from Mars News
+## 🔍 Part 1: Scraping Titles and Preview Text from Mars News

-In this part, I scraped the Mars News website by using automated browsing to visit the site, inspected the page, and identified the elements to scrape.
-I used Beautiful Soup to extract the titles and preview text of the news articles, storing them in dictionaries with "title" and "preview" keys.
-These dictionaries will be collected in a list, which I printed in the notebook.
-Lastly, I exported the scraped data to a JSON file for easier sharing.
+To start, I used automated browsing to visit the [Mars News website](https://redplanetscience.com/), where I inspected the page and identified the elements to scrape.
+Using Beautiful Soup, I extracted the titles and preview text from the news articles and stored them in Python dictionaries with title and preview keys.
+These dictionaries were then collected into a list and printed in my notebook.
+I exported the scraped data to a JSON file for easy sharing! 📂

-## Part 2: Scrape and Analyze Mars Weather Data
+## 🌡️ Part 2: Scraping & Analyzing Mars Weather Data

-In this task, I worked through the Jupyter Notebook part_2_mars_weather.ipynb to scrape and analyze Mars weather data.
-I started by using automated browsing to visit the Mars Temperature Data Site, inspected the HTML page, and scraped the data with Beautiful Soup.
-I then assembled the data into a Pandas DataFrame, with columns matching the table headings: id, terrestrial_date, sol, ls, month, min_temp, and pressure.
-I ensured the data types were appropriate for analysis.
+For this task, I worked in Jupyter Notebook (part_2_mars_weather.ipynb) to scrape and analyze Mars weather data from the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
+Using Beautiful Soup, I extracted table data and organized it into a Pandas DataFrame, ensuring data types were appropriate for analysis.

-The dataset was analyzed using Pandas to answer the following questions:
+###🔎 Key Questions & Insights:
-- How many months exist on Mars? __12 months__
+- How many months exist on Mars? → 12 months
-- How many Martian days' worth of data are in the dataset? __1867 days__
+- How many Martian days' worth of data are in the dataset? → 1867 days
-- What are the coldest and warmest months on Mars? __Coldest: March; Warmest: August__
+- What are the coldest and warmest months on Mars? → Coldest: March 🌨️, Warmest: August ☀️
-- Which months have the lowest and highest atmospheric pressure? __Lowest: June; Highest: September__
+- Which months have the lowest and highest atmospheric pressure? → Lowest: June, Highest: September
-- How many terrestrial days exist in a Martian year? __687 terrestrial days__
+- How many terrestrial (Earth) days exist in a Martian year? → 687 days 🌎
+### 📊 Data Visualization:
+To gain deeper insights, I plotted bar charts to visualize temperature fluctuations and atmospheric pressure trends.
+One particularly interesting takeaway?
+Mars’ seasons impact its temperature and pressure in distinct ways, just like on Earth—but with much more extreme variations!

-I visualized the data with bar charts, estimated the number of Earth days in a Martian year, and finally exported the DataFrame to a CSV file for sharing.
+#### 📌 Final Step: I exported my cleaned and analyzed dataset to a CSV file for further exploration and sharing. ✅

+## 🚀 Final Thoughts
+This challenge reinforced my ability to scrape, clean, analyze, and visualize data.
+Web scraping is a powerful tool for extracting valuable insights from online data sources, and combining it with Pandas and Matplotlib made it even more rewarding.
+I’d love to take this further by automating data updates and expanding my analysis!

+📊 Data provided by edX Boot Camps LLC for educational purposes.